scrow/PHP-Inventory/README.md

  * No restore functionality.
 Currently there is a provision for creating a backup of the database, but not for restoring from that backup.
 This will be resolved in a future (next?) version.

  * Limited reporting capability.
 Filtering and report generation (Excel, CSV, etc) may be implemented in the future.

- * Primitive thumbnailing.
-Some thumbnails will be generated with skewn aspect ratios or may appear empty/all white.
-This can probably be resolved with some tweaking to the Imagick calls.

- * Backup files are not deleted.
-The current implementation of the backup process is very primitive and currently leaves the `inv-*.zip` files in the `backups/` folder.
-This will be resolved in the future.

 ## Issues and Feature Requests ##